relationship-science

 Gottman distinguishes between solvable and perpetual problems.
 Some things you just need to manage, not fix.

-Level 5: Shared Meaning Questions
+Building Shared Meaning

 Questions We Use